 The most obvious way for you to make money from a website or blog is via eCommerce transactions.
 The internet has revolutionised nearly every aspect of day-to-day life and the new ability to do one’s shopping online has been nothing short of a phenomenon.
 If you or a company you’re a part of sell a product, then your website is the ideal retail platform.

 The mid-1990s and early 2000s was when the internet began to make advancements on a commercial level.
 Since then, it has continued to evolve and expand into an eCommerce industry that’s worth hundreds of billions.
+Affiliate marketing is also a great way to make money, here is more info.

 For many people, a blog is a platform to ramble, rant and rave about the events of their day-to-day life.
 But in regards to business, blogging has become an ingenious way to connect with your target audience and further promote your business.
 Digital marketing is vital to the success of any modern business and blogging is an important part of that.